SohamPatel46/Chair_Classification/README.md

-# Chair_Classification
+# Chair_Couch_Classification

-This repository contains implementation of Reverse search engine on the basis of Chair image given and a Multi-class classifier of different catogeries of chairs.
+This repository contains implementation of Reverse search engine on the basis of Chair/Couch image given.

 For implementation follow the mentioned steps.

 1).
 Make sure you have all dependencies installed as in requirements.txt

 2).
-Extract the dataset and copy its extracted location.

-# New-Reverse-Search-Engine.py

-For its implementation, run the .py file.
-On running, it will ask you the path of extracted dataset, so paste path here.
-Further it will ask you to give test image path.
-As a output you will get 3 images closely related with the given image.

-# Multi-Class-Classification-of-chairs.py

-Follow similar steps as of the above.
-In output you will get the one-hot-encoding result along with the 9 classes present in data.
+Clone the Repository

+3).
+Execute train_chair.py/train_couch.py to train the model

+4).
+Execute test_chair.py/test_couch.py along with a argument of a image.